UPPMAX/bianca_workshops/docs/intermediate/install.md

             - This way the project contains both data and software
             - Good for reproducibility, collaboration, and everyone's general sanity.
     - Then, either:
-        - Binaries for Linux on x86 and 64-bit should be able to be run directly as they are.
+        - **Binaries** for Linux on x86 and 64-bit **should be able to be run directly** as they are.
-        - Install program following instructions from documentation of the software.
+        - Install program from source code, following instructions from documentation of the software.

 ### Build from source (C/C++ and Fortran)